 The handle was printed threaded end to the build plate, with supports and a raft, as it’s a tall thin print and the raft gave it extra stability when the upper layers were being printed.
 The other two tube parts were also printed with rafts for stability, but didn’t need any supports.

-The diffuser was printed from Amazon Basics clear PETG – this was printed curved side down, with very sparse (10%) support.
-This was printed with a print temperature of 235° and a bed temperature of 70°.
+The diffuser was printed with clear PETG – this was printed curved side down, with very sparse (10%) support.
+Print temperature was 235°C and bed temperature 70°C.

 The amount of time spent filing plastic parts with this build was minimal – the tubular parts had to have a bit of stringing removed and the battery cavity was sanded to ensure there were no sharp lumps that might damage the batteries or make them stick, but that was about all.